Sexual violence in South Africa: Law

 (c) the genital organs of an animal, into or beyond the mouth of another person[.]

 Marital rape is illegal; section 56 of the act provides that:

 Whenever an accused person is charged with an offence under section 3, 4, 5, 6 or 7 it is not a valid defence for that accused person to contend that a marital or other relationship exists or existed between him or her and the complainant.

-With regard to sentencing, S.3(aA) of the Criminal Law (Sentencing) Amendment Act 2007 provides that:
+Concerning sentencing, S.3(aA) of the Criminal Law (Sentencing) Amendment Act 2007 provides that:

 When imposing a sentence in respect of the offence of rape the following shall not constitute substantial and compelling circumstances justifying the imposition of a lesser sentence:

-(i) The complainants previous sexual history;
+(i) The complainant's previous sexual history;

 (ii) an apparent lack of physical injury to the complainant;